Build It Solar -- free plans for hundreds of solar projects

 This new large section covers the planning, design and installation of our new grid-tie PV system.

 The system is a 2150 watt grid-tie PV system using 10 PV panels at 215 watts each.
-We expect it to provide about 3000 KWH a years.
+We expect it to provide about 3200 KWH a years.

 I've provided quite a lot of detail on the whole process -- everything from the site survey, to sizing the system, to choosing components, getting permits, and a whole lot of detail on the installation (which we did ourselves).
 The performance and economics of the system are also covered.

-There is not a lot out there on home owner designed and installed PV systems, so hopefully this will be of some help if you want to tackle your own system -- a job that is not nearly as bad as most people think.
+There is not a lot out there on home owner designed and installed PV systems, so hopefully this will be of some help if you want to tackle your own system -- a job that is not nearly as difficult as most people think.
 If you are having a system professionally installed, this material may help you ask the right questions and get a better system.

 Directory of Pages for our DIY Grid-Tied PV System